 About Dunrobin Castle

-Today, the stunning castle is one of the most picturesque in Europe and is the closest Scotland comes to ‘fairytale architecture’.
-The castle is open to the public between April and October and many of the 189 rooms are accessible, as are the exquisite 1,379-acre gardens, designed in the French formal style and modelled on the Palace of Versailles.
+Today, the stunning castle is one of the most picturesque in Europe and captures the idea of ‘fairytale architecture’ perfectly.
+The castle is open to the public between April and October and visitors are invited to explore its 189 rooms, filled with tapestries, portraits, and other intriguing pieces of art.